Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 [AudioVisual]
 DigitalDisplay.Enable=                  ; boolean, whether to enable digital display, all digital displays will not be displayed if no
-Buildings.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, The default digital display type used for building health Buildings.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, The default digital display type used for building shield Infantrys.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, The default digital display type used for infantry health Infantrys.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, The default digital display type used for infantry shield Units.DefaultDigitalDisplayTypeHP=      ; DigitalDisplayType, The default digital display type used for other unit health Units.DefaultDigitalDisplayTypeSP=      ; DigitalDisplayType, The default digital display type used for other unit shield Aircrafts.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, The default digital display type used for other aircraft health Aircrafts.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, The default digital display type used for other aircraft shield
+Buildings.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for building health Buildings.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for building shield Infantrys.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for infantry health Infantrys.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for infantry shield Units.DefaultDigitalDisplayTypeHP=      ; DigitalDisplayType, the default digital display type used for other unit health Units.DefaultDigitalDisplayTypeSP=      ; DigitalDisplayType, the default digital display type used for other unit shield Aircrafts.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for other aircraft health Aircrafts.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for other aircraft shield

 [SomeDigitalDisplayType]
-Text.ColorHigh=                         ; RGB, The color of the Text digital display when green HP, default 0,255,0 Text.ColorMid=                          ; RGB, The color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, The color of the Text digital display when red HP, default 255,0,0 Text.Background=                        ; boolean, Whether the Text display has a black background, default no UseSHP=                                 ; boolean, whether to use SHP digital display, default no SHP.SHPFile=                            ; filename, with extend name, the name of the SHP file used by the SHP number display, default number.shp
+Text.ColorHigh=                         ; RGB, the color of the Text digital display when green HP, default 0,255,0 Text.ColorMid=                          ; RGB, the color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, the color of the Text digital display when red HP, default 255,0,0 Text.Background=                        ; boolean, whether the Text display has a black background, default no UseSHP=                                 ; boolean, whether to use SHP digital display, default no SHP.SHPFile=                            ; filename, with extend name, the name of the SHP file used by the SHP number display, default number.shp
-SHP.PALFile=                            ; filename, with extend name, the palette file used by SHP, default is ra1 palette SHP.Interval=                           ; integer - x,y , horizontal and vertical spacing between two SHP digitals of techno expect building, default 8,0
+SHP.PALFile=                            ; filename, with extend name, the palette file used by SHP, default palette.pal SHP.Interval=                           ; integer - x,y , horizontal and vertical spacing between two SHP digitals of techno expect building, default 8,0
 SHP.Interval.Building=                  ; integer - x,y , horizontal and vertical spacing between two SHP digitals of buildings, default 8,4
-Align=                                  ; Left/Right/Center/Default, Alignment mode, default Default
+Align=                                  ; Left/Right/Center/Default, Alignment mode, default Default Percentage=                             ; boolean, whether use percentage style, default no HideStrength=                           ; boolean, whether don't display strength, default no

 [SomeTechnoType]
-DigitalDisplayType=                     ; DigitalDisplayType, The type of digital display used for this unit HP, the default [AudioVisual] in the corresponding type
+DigitalDisplayType=                     ; DigitalDisplayType, the type of digital display used for this unit HP, the default [AudioVisual] in the corresponding type
-DigitalDisplayType.Shield=              ; DigitalDisplayType, Override [ShieldType] > DigitalDisplayType, default don't override
+DigitalDisplayType.Shield=              ; DigitalDisplayType, override [ShieldType] > DigitalDisplayType, default don't override

 [SomeShieldType]
-DigitalDisplayType=                     ; DigitalDisplayType, The digital display type used for the shield, defaulted to the corresponding type in [AudioVisual] of the unit to which it is attached
+DigitalDisplayType=                     ; DigitalDisplayType, the digital display type used for the shield, defaulted to the corresponding type in [AudioVisual] of the unit to which it is attached

 ```